Create a social app to log runs with running buddies

 Design a datastore so that you have a place to store your team's runs.

-• Design a datastore
+• Designing a datastore

 We need a way to store all the information that our running buddies log, including their user ID (runner), how long they ran (distance), and the date they ran (rundate).
 Enter datastores!